tk3369/SASLib.jl/README.md

 I did benchmarking mostly on my Macbook Pro laptop.
 In general, the Julia implementation is somewhere between 7-25x faster than the Python counterpart.
 Test results are documented in the `test/perf_results_<version>` folders.

-## Manual
+## User Guide

 ### Basic Use Case

-Use the `readsas` function to read the file.
+Use the `readsas` function to read a SAS7BDAT file.
 The result is a dictionary of various information about the file as well as the data itself.

 ```julia
 julia> using SASLib